Code-Institute-Submissions/will23JD-Ribbit_SepResub/README.md

 ![Image of the nav bar](documentation/screenshots/Navbar.png)
 * On the Nav bar you are able to go back to the home page, view by category and if you are signed in you can:
     * Create a new discussion and logout.
-* If you aren't singed in you can login or sign up for an account.
+* If you aren't signed in you can login or sign up for an account.

 #### Footer
 ![Image of the footer](documentation/screenshots/footer.png)
-* The footer doesn't change based on if you are signed or not, and contains links to social platforms and copyright.
+* The footer doesn't change based on if you are signed or not, and it contains links to social platforms and copyright.

 ### Home page (index.html):